-- Divide the mixture evenly between the two tins and spread evenly.
+- Divide the mixture between the two tins and spread evenly.

-- Bake for about 20 to 25 minutes until a skewer inserted into the centre comes out with just a few crumbs attached.
+- Bake for about 20 to 25 minutes until a skewer/toothpick inserted into the centre comes out with just a few crumbs attached.
 The cake will have a crusty top.

-- Leave to cool in the tin, before removing ready to decorate.
+- Leave to cool completely in the tin, before removing ready to decorate.

 - Beat the butter until soft with the vanilla extract.

-- Place one half of the cake (crusty side down) and spread a good layer of frosting across the surface.
+- Place one half of the cake (crusty side down) and spread a good layer of frosting across the top.

-- On the soft side of the second sponge, spread a layer of jam and then place this on top of the first layer, jam side down.
+- On the soft side of the second sponge, spread a layer of jam and place this sponge on top of the first layer, jam side down.

-- Spread a good layer of icing sugar round the sides of the layered cake using a spatula.
+- Spread a good layer of buttercream round the sides of the cake, using a spatula.

-- Carefully place the cake onto a serving plate and then gently but firmly, press the cigarillos one by one round the sides of the cake to form a ‘wall’.
-Leave a small gap for a fruit-ganache waterfall.
+- Carefully transfer the cake onto a serving plate and then gently but firmly, press the cigarillos one by one round the sides of the cake to form a ‘wall’.
+Leave a gap for the fruit-ganache waterfall.

 - Place the chopped chocolate in a heat-proof bowl.

 - Heat the cream in a small saucepan over a low heat until just starting to simmer (bubbles round the side of the pan).

 - Pile the prepared fruit onto the top of the cake, sticking a few pieces of fruit down the side gap, to make a ganache-berry 'waterfall'.

 - Gently heat the remaining ganache over a bowl of steaming water to loosen and drizzle over the fruit.

-- Add a sprinkle of grated chocolate to decorate.
+- Add a sprinkle of grated chocolate (optional) to finish.